trulia/hologram/README.md

     # Alternatively, you may have an index.md in the documentation assets
     # folder instead of specifying this config.
     index: basics

     # To output navigation for top level sections, set the value to
     # 'section'.
 To output navigation for sub-sections, set the value to `all`
     nav_level: all

+    # Hologram displays warnings when there are issues with your docs
+    # (e.g. if a component's parent is not found, if the _header.html and/or
+    #  _footer.html files aren't found)
+    # If you want Hologram to exit on these warnings, set the value to 'true'
+    # (Default value is 'false')
+    exit_on_warnings: false

 ### Documenting your styles and components